backend-development/backend-development-textbook/source/rails_with_scaffold.md

 ### Start the Webserver

-Rails comes with a tiny webserver called `WEBrick`.
+Rails comes with a tiny webserver called `puma`.
 You start it in your terminal window (and then you need another window to go on working)

 ``` sh